Prince Andrew loses military titles and patronages

 The Duke of York's military titles and royal patronages have been returned to the Queen, Buckingham Palace has announced.

-Prince Andrew will also stop using the style His Royal Highness in an official capacity, a royal source added.
+Prince Andrew will stop using the style His Royal Highness in an official capacity, a royal source said.

-The duke's roles will be distributed among members of the Royal Family.
+The duke's roles will be given to other Royal Family members, the source added.

 It comes as he faces a civil case in the US over claims he sexually assaulted a woman when she was 17, which he has consistently denied.